robinsonraju/robinsonraju.github.io/_posts/2015-09-30-mapreducejob-iris.md

 ## Step 3: Add code for Mapper and Reducer

-The objective is to read the records from the data and compute the mean sepal length of each class of the Iris flower.
+The objective is to read the records from the data and compute the mean sepal length of each class of the Iris flower. map() function in the Mapper gets each row and splits the columns to extract out the key (flower class) and the value (sepal length).
+The reduce() function is the Reducer is simple as well.
+It iterates through the values for each key, computes sum, maintains count and computes mean after the loop ends.

 ### Mapper